 To support the launch, a Designated Safeguarding Leads Forum took place on Monday 29 January 2018, 9:30am–11:30am at the Leicester City Council, City Hall.
 The forum delivered a briefing of how it will work, the processes and documentation to use and the benefits for children and young people and education providers, including post 16.

-We have been developing a process for Leicester, in partnership with Leicestershire Police, and other documentation will also include a template letter for schools to send to parents informing them of the scheme that you can use if you wish.
+We have been developing a process for Leicester, in partnership with Leicestershire Police.
+Other documentation will also include a template letter for schools to send to parents informing them of the scheme that you can use if you wish.

-Please find the template letter for schools to send to parents informing them of the scheme that you can use if you wish, and documentation regarding the DSL briefing on the 29 January.
+Please find the template letter for schools to send to parents informing them of the scheme that you can use if you wish.
+Documentation regarding the DSL briefing on the 29 January is also available.

 For further information please contact: firstname.lastname@example.org